LukeCarrier/moodle-xxx_licensing/README.md

 * Move all the selectors and other magic values in the client-side product dialogue code into module attributes for cleanliness and recognition
 * Display course icons in the product dialogue for Totara users
+* Display Totara organisations in a tree view rather than just a list

 ## Thanks